Editing Drop-Down List in Excel

 - Giving Drop Down Ranges and using Data Validation.

 - Creating a Table and using Data Validation.

-Data Validation is an option under Data Tab in the Data tools section.
+Data Validation is an option under the Data Tab in the Data Tools section.

 How to Edit Drop-Down List in Excel?

 There are three methods explained on how to edit the drop-down list in excel:

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion